SamueleGerminiani/usm-t/tool/synthetic_gen/README.md

 Here is a brief explanation of the program inputs:
 - **[Optional] h**: Prints the terminal help message
-- **nant**: number of proposition that will be used for expanding the antecedent
-- **ncon**: number of propositions that will be used for expanding the consequent
-- **nspec**: number of specification that will be used to generate the design
 - **parallel**: boolean value (0 or 1).
 If set to 1 each specification will be used to generate a standalone module.
 If set to 0 a single monolitic module will be generated
 - **[Optional] clk**: String that can be used to specify a custom clock name
 - **debug**: bolean value.
 If 1 enable debug features